hollance/Deepfish/README.markdown

 We're using configuration D from the paper, as found in the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo):

-- Input image is 224 x 224 pixels x 3 color channels (RGB).
+- Input image is 224 × 224 pixels × 3 color channels (RGB).
-- All convolution kernels are 3x3.
+- All convolution kernels are 3×3.
 - All convolution layers use 1-element zero-padding to preserve the width and height of the input volume.
 - Convolution is followed by a ReLU.
 - All pooling layers are max-pool, size 2, stride 2.
 These chop the input width and height in half but preserve the depth.